The finger: In popular culture

 The media sometimes refers to the gesture as being mistaken for an indication of "we're number one", typically indicated with a raised index finger.
 Sometimes, though, the "mistake" is actually an intentional euphemism meant to indirectly convey the gesture in a medium where a direct description would be inappropriate.
 For example, Don Meredith famously noted in a 1972 Monday Night Football game describing the finger of a dejected Houston Oilers fan: "He thinks they're number one in the nation."
-Ira Robbins, a law professor, believes the finger is no longer an obscene gesture.
+In 1983, WABC-TV reporter Mara Wolynski was suspended after viewers saw her making the gesture to an unknown crew member on set.
+Later on, anchor Roger Grimsby quipped "As Mara Wolynski would say, 'we're number one.'"
+Ira P. Robbins, a law professor, believes the finger is no longer an obscene gesture.
 Psychologist David Walsh, founder of the National Institute on Media and the Family, sees the growing acceptance of the middle finger as a sign of the growth of a "culture of disrespect".

 Google Street View's picture of the area around the Wisconsin Governor's Mansion, taken in 2011 during the tenure of Scott Walker, shows a jogger giving the finger in the direction of the mansion.

 In 2018, a large wooden sculpture of a hand giving the middle finger, titled The Finger, was erected in Westford, Vermont by local Ted Pelkey as a form of protest against the local development review board for denying him a building permit.
 While WCAX described the public reaction to The Finger as "mixed", The Boston Globe reported Westfield residents being mostly amused by the sculpture and several proposing capitalizing on its popularity.
 Pelkey initially said he would retire The Finger to the garage or his living room and replace it with a peace sign if he received his permit, but later said the sculpture was "awesome" and "a statement made to our rights as Americans" and he would not remove it.